Infection Control Annual Statement

 Detailed post-infection reviews are carried out across the whole health economy for cases of C. difficile infection and Meticillin Resistant Staphylococcus aureus (MRSA) blood stream infections.
 This includes reviewing the care given by the GP and other primary care colleagues.
 Any learning is identified and fed back to the surgery for actioning.

-This year, the surgery has been involved in NO C. difficile case reviews and NO MRSA bloodstream infection reviews.
+This year, the surgery has been involved in 4 C. difficile case reviews and 0 MRSA bloodstream infection reviews.

 Feedback has included: